 |Salary:||£20,600 to £22,254 per annum (grade 4)|

-To be successful in the role you will have/be:
+To be successful in this role you will be/have:

-Please see the links below to view the full job description and also to apply for this post.
-If you require further information regarding the application process please contact email@example.com quoting ref number: CSF-299-21.
+Please see the links below to view the full job description and to apply for this post.
+If you require further information regarding the application process, please contact Human Resources on email@example.com quoting ref number: LSSJ-090-21

 Please note that we prioritise applications from current University of Kent redeployees.
 We will let you know if this post is to be filled by a redeployee as, in this instance, your application will unfortunately not be taken forward